richo/groundstation/HACKING.md

 Stations
 ========

 The station is the core of groundstation.
-It represents a warpper around (For now) a single git object database. the network stuff isn't directly related, but the sole purpose of groundstations network stack is to interact with a station object.
+It represents a wrapper around (For now) a single git object database. the network stuff isn't directly related, but the sole purpose of groundstations network stack is to interact with a station object.